 15 Weight-Loss Tips from Real People Who Lost Over 50 Pounds

-That’s why we’ve found people who have successfully lost more than 50 pounds.
-(Some more than 100!)
-Steal their tips, get inspired, and then kick off your own journey with these 30 Easy Ways to Lose Weight—Without Going to the Gym.
+That’s why we’ve found people who have successfully lost more than 50 pounds (and some more than 100!).
+Steal their tips, get inspired, and then kick off your own journey.

 Sarah, 63 Pounds